param1995/HR-management-dashboard/HR-management-dashboard/README.md

-# Employee Management System - Angular Application
+# Hr Admin Dashboard - Angular Application

 The Employee Management System is a robust Angular application designed to streamline and simplify the management of employee data.
 This project incorporates Angular Material UI for a modern and user-friendly interface.